Tour Croatia+ trip

 DAY 4

-Private walking tour of Split, including the magnificent Diocletian's Palace
+Private Walking Tour of Split, Including Diocletian's Palace

 Overnight in Split.